RetroDECK/ES-DE/THEMES-DEV.md

 #### textlist

-This is a list containing rows of text which can be navigated using the keyboard or a controller.
+A text list for navigating and selecting games.

+Supported views:
+* `gamelist`

+Instances per view:
+* `single`

+Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
+* `selectorHeight` - type: FLOAT
+    - Height of the "selector bar".
+* `selectorOffsetY` - type: FLOAT
+    - Allows moving of the "selector bar" up or down from its computed position.
+Useful for fine tuning the position of the "selector bar" relative to the text.
 * `selectorColor` - type: COLOR
-    - Color of the "selector bar."
+    - Color of the selector bar.
+    - Default is `000000FF`
+* `selectorColorEnd` - type: COLOR
+    - Setting this to something other than what is defined for `selectorColor` creates a color gradient.
+    - Default is `000000FF`
+* `selectorGradientType` - type: STRING
+    - The direction to apply the color gradient if both `selectorColor` and `selectorColorEnd` have been defined.
+    - Possible values are `horizontal` or `vertical`
+    - Default is `horizontal`
 * `selectorImagePath` - type: PATH
     - Path to image to render in place of "selector bar."
 * `selectorImageTile` - type: BOOLEAN
     - If true, the selector image will be tiled instead of stretched to fit its size.
-* `selectorHeight` - type: FLOAT
-    - Height of the "selector bar".
-* `selectorOffsetY` - type: FLOAT
-    - Allows moving of the "selector bar" up or down from its computed position.
-Useful for fine tuning the position of the "selector bar" relative to the text.
 * `selectedColor` - type: COLOR
     - Color of the highlighted entry text.
 * `primaryColor` - type: COLOR